mbh1234/keerthana.github.io/_pages/experiences.md

 ###  Rubick’s Cube Solver
 *AlgoZenith Technologies*
-- Modeled and solved a Rubik’s Cube in under 3 seconds using BFS, DFS, and IDDFS -Applied Korf’s IDA* Algorithm to solve a 13-times jumbled cube in under 10 seconds
+- Modeled and solved a Rubik’s Cube in under 3 seconds using BFS, DFS, and IDDFS
+- Applied Korf’s IDA* Algorithm to solve a 13-times jumbled cube in under 10 seconds